yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Packages.rst

 Some third-party can be searched for via http://www.ipkg.be/.

+ShorewallHowTo has instructions on how to use the Shorewall firewall configuration package with !OpenWrt.

 == Building your own packages ==

 To build your own packages for !OpenWrt use the SDK, see BuildingPackagesHowTo.